 How much do hearing aids cost?

 The cost of hearing aids depends on many different factors, including the style, technology and features available.
-Find out more about what to consider when purchasing hearing devices.

 What will happen to the ringing in my ears (tinnitus) with hearing aids?

 Though there is no cure for tinnitus, hearing aids have a variety of settings and options to either help minimize the ringing in your ears or make other sounds around you more apparent.
 Most patients with hearing aids have noticed a marked improvement in their tinnitus.

 The most important thing you can do is keep your hearing aids away from dangerous elements, such as rain or snow that could increase moisture, in order to allow them to last as long as possible.
 Routine maintenance, tune-ups and repairs are also essential to get the most out of your hearing aids for the life of the devices.

 Are hearing aids covered by insurance?

 Depending on the type of hearing aid you have and the severity of your hearing loss, most insurance plans may not cover your new purchase, though some have exceptions.
 Be sure to speak with your audiologist and your insurance company representative to learn more.

 Many new hearings aids from the top manufacturers are compatible with wireless Bluetooth devices that allow you to listen to music, watch TV and movies in a flash.
 Be sure to ask your hearing expert more about the many accessories that are currently available to give you the most interactive experience with your new hearing aids.

 Can I use my smartphone to adjust my hearing aids?